Saint Faustina Kowalska

 An image commissioned from a vision

-Among the most consequential results of those visions was a specific image: with Father Sopoćko's help, Faustina commissioned an artist to paint the Divine Mercy image based directly on what she described seeing — Christ with rays of light streaming from his heart.
+Among the most consequential results of those visions was a specific image: with Father Sopoćko's help, Faustina commissioned an artist to paint the Divine Mercy image based directly on what she described seeing — Christ with rays of light streaming from his heart, one pale and one red, representing water and blood, along with the inscription "Jesus, I trust in You."
+Faustina reportedly was not fully satisfied with the finished 1934 painting by artist Eugeniusz Kazimirowski, feeling it fell short of the beauty of what she had actually seen, but it became, and remains, the standard version of the image reproduced worldwide.
 That image, along with the prayers and devotional practices she recorded, is now recognized throughout the Catholic world, displayed in churches and homes far beyond the Polish convents where it originated.

 The first saint of a new millennium

 Faustina died of tuberculosis in 1938, at only 33 years old.
-Pope John Paul II beatified her in 1993 and canonized her on April 30, 2000 — deliberately timed to fall on the Church's first universal celebration of Divine Mercy Sunday, a feast John Paul II himself had established.
+Pope John Paul II beatified her in 1993 and canonized her on April 30, 2000 — deliberately timed to fall on the Church's first universal celebration of Divine Mercy Sunday, a feast John Paul II himself had established, observed on the Sunday following Easter.
 The pope specifically noted the significance of the moment, marking Faustina as the first saint canonized in the new millennium — an extraordinary outcome for a woman whose formal education had ended before she turned ten.

 Trivia